Photonios/kpweb/README.md

   Optionally, the host to bind to.
 Default: `0.0.0.0`.

+- `KPWEB_SECURE`

+  Optionally, whether kpweb is served over HTTPS and cookies should be set as "secure".

 - `KPWEB_SESSION_ID_COOKIE_NAME`

   Optionally, the name of the cookie that stores the session ID.
 Default: `kpweb_session_id`.